braddiver/my-blits-app/README.md

 ## Fast scrolling column component for large data-set

 NetworkColumn uses no animation or real "scrolling".
 Instead uses a fixed number of rows.
-As user presses up or down arrow key, the next 5 of 1000 items are used to update the elements' text properties. https://github.com/braddiver/my-blits-app/blob/main/src/components/NetworkColumn.js
+As user presses up/down arrow key, the next/previous 5 of 1000 items are used to update the elements' text properties.
+Avoids lag caused by rendering and scrolling too many elements. https://github.com/braddiver/my-blits-app/blob/main/src/components/NetworkColumn.js

 ![NetworkColumn](screenshot.jpg)